 The (real) first Apple watch comes two decades before wearables will become a thing.
 A regular wristwatch, the freebie gadget is available as a special mail-in offer to System 7.5 upgraders.

-Years later, Apple did away with upgrade costs for its operating systems.
+Years later, Apple did away with charging for upgrades to its operating systems.
 But in the 1990s, Cupertino’s customers grappled with relatively hefty prices for OS releases.
 Apple’s suggested retail price for System 7.5 — the princely sum of $134.99 — seemed pretty hefty to many, as evidenced by this vintage internet post that calls the upgrade policy “pretty much from the moon.”

 System 7.5 did bring a few worthwhile upgrades, however.
-It packed more than 50 changes in all, some of them entirely new, others acquired from third-party devs, and still others ported over from the professional-level System 7 Pro.
+It packed more than 50 changes in all.
+Some of them were entirely new.
+Apple acquired some of the new Mac features from third-party devs, and ported others from the professional-level System 7 Pro.

 The biggest upgrade made it easier to connect your Mac to internet and email.
 Other nifty features included an Apple Guide, a smart “how to” manual that proved far superior to Apple’s previous Balloon Help feature.